 First degree murder convictions typically draw the harshest sentences of any crime.
 As with the elements of the crime and defenses available, sentencing can vary from state to state.
 Possible sentences are outlined in state statutes, although even where there are strict statutory guidelines, courts can still have some leeway to determine which sentence a convicted murderer will receive based on the facts of the case.

 Statutory Sentencing Options

-The possible sentences for first degree murder vary widely by state.
+The possible first degree murder sentences vary widely by state.
 In some states, such as Florida, all first degree murder convictions bring either the death penalty or life in prison without the possibility of parole.

 Other states, such as California, use a two tiered sentencing structure: the first being a range of years (often up to life) in prison, and the second either life without the possibility of parole or the death penalty (in states that allow it).
 Which tier of sentence the court hands down typically depends on whether the prosecution can prove any of a host of aggravating factors.